STATUS: Nationalized Work

 Kenya has a population of 53,527,936 as of 2020.

 621,807 sq km / 240,081 sq mi (slightly smaller than Texas)

 The capital city of Nairobi is a sprawling city with modern skyscrapers overlooking vast shantytowns.

 4.1% other Christian

-There are numerous indigenous languages, all fall into three categories Bantu, Nilo-Saharan, and Afro-Asiatic.
+There are numerous indigenous languages, all falling into three categories of Bantu, Nilo-Saharan, and Afro-Asiatic.

-Kenya is the economic, financial, and transport hub of East Africa.
-Agriculture being the backbone of the economy, with the Kenyan highlands are considered one of the most successful agricultural production regions in Africa.
-Tourism is also makes up 20% of the Economy.
-With Kenya’s economic success it is now ranked as a lower middle income country because of its per capita GPD.
+Kenya is the economic, financial, and transport hub of east Africa.
+Agriculture is the backbone of the economy, with the Kenyan highlands being considered one of the most successful agricultural regions in Africa.
+Tourism also makes up 20% of the economy.
+With Kenya’s economic success, it is now ranked as a lower middle income country because of its per capita GDP.

 Kenya is famous for its scenic landscapes and vast wildlife preserves.

-Kenya gained it independence in December 12, 1963 from Britain.
+Kenya gained its independence from Britain on December 12, 1963.
 Kenya has a long tradition of musical and artistic expressions, such as oral and written literature.